SeanBL/my-portfolio-react/README.md

 - [Questions](#questions)

 ## Installation
 No installation is required to view the webpage.
-Here is a link to the deployed website: https://seanbl.github.io/
+Give it a moment to load.
+Here is a link to the deployed website: https://seanbl.github.io/my-portfolio-react/

 ## Usage
 The following image shows the web application's appearance and functionality: